 Report Smoking Vehicles

-You can help the Texas Natural Resource Conservation Commission get the word out to owners of smoking vehicles.
+You can help the Texas Commission on Environmental Quality get the word out to owners of smoking vehicles.
 The next time you see a car, truck or bus with dirty smoke coming from its exhaust for more than 10 consecutive seconds, get the license number and call 1-800-453-SMOG.

 Pay Attention to Air Pollution Watch Days